Karolinska Institutet Region Stockholm Research school for clinicians in epidemiology

 - LADOK extracts showing doctoral courses completed

-- If applicable, a complementary description of the prospective supervisor is needed if the applicant have not yet been admitted to doctoral education at KI.
-(The applicant must be admitted to doctoral education at latest three weeks before the course start during autumn 2020.
+- If applicable, a complementary description if the applicant has not yet been admitted to doctoral education at KI.
+(The applicant must be admitted to doctoral education at latest three weeks before the course starts autumn 2021.
 After admission, complementary documentation of admission shall be sent to administrative officer Eva Willis).

 Send your application to: